NSkelsey/aaalm/README.md

 # to define the `Sites::local_nets` set.
 ```

-The `device_topo.log` file will contain the inferred network structure, while `subnet_topo.log` will contain the identifed local looking networks.
+The `devices.log` file will contain the inferred network structure, while `subnet_topo.log` will contain the identifed local looking networks.

 Simply navigate to the `viz/index.html` file with your browser and follow the instructions to generate a map.